projectestac/vms/README.md

   Place all downloaded files (`oracle-xe-11.2.0-1.0.x86_64.rpm.zip`, `oracle-instantclient12.1-basic-12.1.0.2.0-1.x86_64.rpm` and `oracle-instantclient12.1-devel-12.1.0.2.0-1.x86_64.rpm`)
   in the directory `provision/oracle` of this project.

-* Enter to the folder of the selected project and run `vagrant up`.
+* Please note that building the VM involves downloading an Ubuntu [base box](http://docs.vagrantup.com/v2/boxes.html) which is ~400MB in size.

+## Vm Manages usage

+In the root directory there is an script called vm.
+You may use this script to manage the VM's in order to get updates.
+ * Usage: vm <project> [<action>]

+ * Actions:

+ * start: Starts the VM [default action].
 This should take a few minutes.
-Please note that building the VM involves downloading an Ubuntu [base box](http://docs.vagrantup.com/v2/boxes.html) which is ~400MB in size.

-## Vagrant instructions
+ * ssh: Enters to the VM through ssh (starting if needed)

-* You can enter into the VM using: `vagrant ssh`
+ * stop: Stops the VM

-* To stop the VM: `vagrant halt`

-* To restart the VM: `vagrant reload`

-* To completely delete the VM: `vagrant destroy`
+ * reboot: Reboots the VM

+ * destroy: Completely destroys the VM.
+Asks for confirmation.

-All commands must be executed from the project folder.
+All commands must be executed from the main folder.

 Oracle installation based in [vagrant-oracle-xe]